lnstempunks/edison-2019/README.md

 ## Usage and Installation

+To use this, make a copy of the ```duck_t``` folder and rename it with the first four letters of your last name and your first initial.
+(Example: Tyler Duckworth = ```duck_t```)

+You will complete the exercises in this course in the different folders.

 ## Organization of Course

-This will be a project-based course, meaning you will learn the skills necessary to complete a project (basically, a unit).
+This will be a project-based course, meaning for each module you will learn the skills necessary to complete a project (basically, a unit).
 There are five main projects in this course.

-- Reading Your Computer's Stats (Basic Python)
+- Reading and Writing To A File (Basic Python)
 - Build an Abstract Robot (Objects)
 - Build a Basic Robot (RobotPy)
 - Build a Normal Robot (Project Structure, Robot Frameworks)